Space-Labs/Spacecoin-Magpie/documentation/jpl-workshop-day1.md

 sepcify your FPP, generates your base class

 Capability already exists within F' to determine duty cycle for all rate groups, for hardware compute resource estimation

+===

+# Afternoon session

+## Ports and components

+Pretty much jumped right into LED Blinker,... oh boy!!!

+It shall blink in response to a ground command the rate of blank shall be changeable in flight

+Ingeunity helicopter had a 1,000Hz rate group component, that could then schedule 10Hz rate groups at 1000Hz precision, and warn on time jitter limits at same precision